Coin of Truth©

 - C.S.
 Lewis -

-Many world religions acknowledge or even include Jesus in some form.
-In a world full of opinions about who Jesus is—a prophet, a teacher, a moral example—what matters most is not what others say about Him, but what is actually true.
+Many world religions acknowledge Jesus in some form, yet they often redefine Him to fit their own beliefs.
+In a world full of opinions—calling Him a prophet, a teacher, or merely a moral example—what matters most is not who people want Jesus to be, but who He claimed to be, and whether that claim is true.

-Islam honors Jesus as a prophet, but denies His death and resurrection.
-Hinduism may regard Him as a wise guru or divine teacher.
-Buddhism respects His moral teachings and peaceful example but does not recognize His divinity.
-New Age philosophies often portray Him as an enlightened spiritual guide.
-Mormonism (the LDS Church) teaches that Jesus is the literal spirit child of God the Father, a separate being, and that salvation requires both Christ’s atonement and strict obedience to LDS ordinances.
-Jehovah’s Witnesses deny Jesus’s full divinity, claiming He is Michael the archangel and not eternal God in human form, and they also reject His bodily resurrection, teaching instead that He rose as a spirit creature.
+Islam honors Jesus as a prophet born of the Virgin Mary, but denies His divinity, crucifixion, and resurrection.
+Hinduism has no single view of Jesus, though some may regard Him as a wise guru, holy teacher, or one of many divine manifestations rather than the unique Son of God.
+Buddhism often respects Jesus as a moral teacher whose compassion aligns with its ethical values, but does not recognize Him as divine or as a savior.
+New Age philosophies frequently portray Jesus as an enlightened spiritual guide or ascended master, emphasizing personal spirituality over His biblical claims of authority.
+Mormonism (The Church of Jesus Christ of Latter-day Saints) teaches that Jesus is the literal spirit son of God the Father, a distinct being from Him, and that salvation involves both Christ’s atonement and obedience to specific ordinances.
+Jehovah’s Witnesses deny Jesus's full divinity, teaching that He is Michael the archangel in human form and rejecting His bodily resurrection in favor of a spiritual one.

-Not all "versions" of Christianity reflect the message Jesus actually preached, and not everyone who uses His name truly follows Him as He revealed Himself in Scripture—just as the apostle Paul warned in 2 Corinthians 11:4 and Galatians 1:8 about those who would present “another Jesus,” “a different spirit,” and “a different gospel” easily accepted by the undiscerning.
+So, not all “versions” of Christianity reflect the message Jesus actually preached, and not everyone who uses His name truly follows Him as He revealed Himself in Scripture.
+This is exactly what the apostle Paul warned about—those who would present “another Jesus,” “a different spirit,” and “a different gospel,” which some would accept without discernment (2 Corinthians 11:4; Galatians 1:8).

 That warning still matters—because truth still matters.
 And not all “truths” can coexist when they lead in opposite directions.
 This isn’t about pride or exclusion.
 It’s about recognizing that if God is real, then His way can’t be whatever we choose.
 He either revealed Himself clearly, or He left us guessing.
 And if He revealed Himself—then we owe it to ourselves to look honestly and deeply at that revelation.

-What matters most is not simply believing in Jesus, but knowing which Jesus you believe in.
+What matters most, then, is not merely believing in Jesus—but knowing which Jesus we believe in.

-That same question echoes through time and still demands an answer today—because how we respond shapes not just what we believe, but the course of our lives and our eternity.
+That same question Jesus asked continues to echo through time, calling each of us to respond—because our answer shapes not only what we believe, but the direction of our lives and our eternity.

 “And no wonder, for even Satan disguises himself as an angel of light.”